plasma-umass/coverup-eval/README.md

 # CoverUp Replication Package
 This artifact accompanies the [FSE'25](https://conf.researchr.org/home/fse-2025) accepted paper

 Juan Altmayer Pizzorno and Emery D. Berger.
-2025. <b>CoverUp: Effective High Coverage Test Generation for Python.</b> <em>Proc.
+2025.
+[CoverUp: Effective High Coverage Test Generation for Python](CoverUp.pdf). <em>Proc.
 ACM Softw.
 Eng.
 2</em>, FSE, Article FSE128 (July 2025), 23 pages. https://doi.org/10.1145/3729398.

 It contains materials used in the evaluation of CoverUp, including modified versions of other packages and experimental results.
 If you are only looking to use CoverUp, please see its [repository on GitHub](https://github.com/plasma-umass/coverup) instead.